 Prometheus (1968) Huib Noorlander

 The Huib Noorlander commissioned the percentage regulation for the expansion of the building to create an image for the seating area on Academiestraat.
 At the time, the Academy of Visual Arts and Technical Sciences was established here.
 Noorlander made a bronze statue of a figure sitting crosswise on a brickwork base.
 The figure has an abstract shape above his head.
-Since the image is the title Prometheus , this shape is likely to represent a bird.
-Because in Greek mythology, humans had gotten off badly in the allocation of gifts and skills by the Greek gods.
-Other living things were in a much better condition, so that Promotheus stole fire from the Olympic gods out of pride and greatness of madness and gave this to man.
-In this way people learned to work with metal and to develop a technical civilization.
-Promotheus was punished by Zeus; he was glued to the Caucasus mountain range, where eagle Ethon came to eat his liver every day.
-Promotheus is therefore associated with technology and that is why he has been the official 'mascot' of many technical schools, such as here at the former Academy of Visual Arts and Technical Sciences.
+Since the image is the title Prometheus this shape is likely to represent a bird.
+For in Greek mythology man had fared poorly in the allocation of gifts and skills by the Greek gods.
+Other living beings were much better off, so Promotheus out of pride and megalomania stole fire from the Olympian gods and gave it to humans.
+Thus man learned to work metal and to develop a technical civilization.
+Promotheus was punished by Zeus; he was shackled to the Caucasus mountain range, where the eagle Ethon came every day to eat his liver.
+Promotheus is thus associated with technology and that is why he has been the official 'mascot' of many technical schools, such as here at the former Academy of Visual Arts and Technical Sciences.